Amed Rosario Player Props: Guardians vs. Yankees

 Amed Rosario At The Plate

-- Rosario is batting .228 with three doubles, two triples, a home run and five walks.
+- Rosario has three doubles, two triples, a home run and six walks while batting .229.

+- In 64.0% of his 25 games this season, Rosario has picked up at least one hit.
+He's also had five multi-hit games.

-- He has hit a long ball in one of 24 games, and in 0.9% of his plate appearances.
+- He has hit a home run in one of 25 games, and in 0.9% of his plate appearances.

-- Rosario has driven in a run in five games this year (20.8%), including one multiple-RBI game.
+- Rosario has driven in a run in five games this season (20.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.